Karen Mossman: Career

 Mossman joined McMaster University in 2001.
 In 2006 she was awarded the International Society for Interferon and Cytokine Research Christina Fleischmann Award.
-She served as Chair of the Department of Biochemistry from 2017.
-In 2019 Mossman was named the Associate Vice President of McMaster University.
+In 2021 she was recognized as one of the 100 Most Powerful Women in Canada.
+She served as Chair of the Department of Biochemistry from 2013 to 2017.
+In 2017 Mossman was named the Associate Vice President of McMaster University.
+From 2018 she served as Acting Vice President Research at McMaster and served as Vice President Research from 2020 to 2024.
 She looks to understand how viruses can elude the immune system of cells, including normal and cancer cells.
 She hopes to use this understanding to design novel antivirals and cancer therapies.

 McMaster University has a large collections of bats, which harbour more zoonotic diseases than any other mammals.
 To tackle these infections, bats attempt to limit viral replication and the associated immunopathology.
 Mossman has studied how bats respond to disease, and identified that they have enhanced IRF3 antiviral responses.
 As the antiviral response of bats is considerably more active than that of humans, viruses which infect bats generate more viral proteins than typical viruses.
 As a result, when bat viruses infect humans cells, the immune response can be quickly overwhelmed.
 It was speculated that bats could serve as reservoirs of emerging coronaviruses.
 Mossman has studied the pathogenesis of Middle East Respiratory Syndrome.

 During the COVID-19 pandemic, Mossman was part of a team of Canadian researchers who isolated the genome of SARS-CoV-2.
 To isolate a virus, samples are collected from infected patients, then provided an opportunity to grow in mammalian cells or on culture plates.
 To isolate SARS-CoV-2, Mossman and her laboratory cultured the virus on immunodeficient cells.
 In these cells, the virus was able to multiply at ease.

 The isolated virus should allow for the development of a COVID-19 vaccine.
 In general, vaccinations for coronaviruses are difficult to create.
 As many coronaviruses exist in nature, their genetic recombination can result in the formation of novel viruses, making targets for vaccinations difficult to identify.
 Even when they are identified, the vaccinations can exacerbate the symptoms of disease, compromising the immune system of vaccinated patients.
 Like other coronaviruses, the SARS-CoV-2 that infects humans is remarkably similar to a coronavirus found in bats.
 In late March 2020 Mossman was funded by the Canadian Institutes of Health Research to study the pathogenesis of SARS-CoV-2 in human and bat cells, in an effort to create in vitro and in vivo models of infection.
 By understanding the antiviral responses of the spillover (human) and reservoir (bat) host cells, Mossman hopes to create animal models that permit the rapid testing of candidate vaccinations.